palikar/blog-hugo-files/content/posts/emacs_framer.md

      (t "mid"))))
 ```

-With `win-resize-left-or-right` the implementations of `framer-decrease-width` and `framer-increase-width` become clear.
-For decreasing the width of the window, we first check where we are currently and depending on the location we grow or shrink the window.
-Remember out keymap.
+With `win-resize-left-or-right` the implementations of `framer-decrease-width` and `framer-increase-width` becomes clear.
+For decreasing the width of the window we first check where we are currently and depending on the location we grow or shrink the window.
+Remember our keymap.
 There we grow the width with the left arrow so

 -   if on the right, we grow because the left arrow points in the "growing direction"
 -   if on the left, we shrink for the exact opposite reason
 -   if in the middle, we treat the window as it is on the right.
 Trust me, it makes sense if done this way.

 For `framer-decrease-width` we do the exact opposite thing.
-There we were shrinking we grow and vice-versa. <br /> We perform the checks in a simple **cond** block and with that we have:
+There where we were shrinking, we grow and vice-versa. <br /> <br /> We perform the checks in a simple `cond` block and with that we have:

 ```elisp
 (defun framer-increase-width ()